AdobeDocs/commerce-learn.en/help/app-builder/first-app/actions-folder.md

 ---
 title: The actions folder
-description: Learn about the types of files in the actions folder for this sample application
+description: Learn about the types of files in the actions folder for this sample application.
-landing-page-description: Learn about Adobe Developer App Builder used with Adobe Commerce and what types of files go in the actions folder
+landing-page-description: Learn about Adobe Developer App Builder used with Adobe Commerce and what types of files go in the actions folder.
 kt: 12422
 doc-type: tutorial
 audience: all